Read on to discover the 10 best day trips from Bangkok that allow you to escape the city and see more of Thailand!

 The park is full of forests and grasslands that are home to many animals including elephants, monkeys, bears, and more.

-Some of the best activities in the park include hiking or biking along the many trails, rafting on the Khun Dan Prakan Chon Chan River, and hiking to some magnificent waterfalls.
+Some of the best activities in the Khao Yai National Park include hiking or biking along the many trails, rafting on the Khun Dan Prakan Chon Chan River, and hiking to some magnificent waterfalls.

 Wang Ta Kari Waterfall and Haew Narok Waterfall are two particularly scenic waterfalls to visit.